flutter/cocoon/app_dart/docs/fusion_schduler.md

 There will be multiple `.ci.yaml` files in the repository now that the engine is present.
 Pull requests can contain framework, engine, or both changes.
 In this
-world: if any parts of the engine are changed, we need to schedule **and wait for** and engine builds to be present to test from source.
+world: if any parts of the engine are changed, we need to schedule **and wait for** all engine builds to be present to test from source.
 This means either `ci.yaml validation` is kept from completing; or anotther check is created that will block progress.